This is Siem Pang

 Trapeangs

-Trapeangs or pools are numerous within Siem Pang and they range in size from buffalo wallows to large pools with a diameter of 100 meters.
+Trapeang, or pools, are numerous within Western Siem Pang, and they range in size from buffalo wallows to large pools with a diameter of 100 metres.

-It is estimated that there are over 300 Trapeangs located in the Southern half of Siem Pang.
+It is estimated that there are over 300 Trapeangs located in the southern half of Western Siem Pang.

 Trapeangs provide a vital source of water for wildlife during the dry season.